dsp-jetpack/JetPack/doc/deployment_guide.md

 expand as your cloud deployment grows, so your investment is protected.

-As noted throughout this Architecture Guide - Version 13, Dell EMC constantly adds capabilities to expand this offering, and other hardware may be available. [please check the Architecture Guide for more details]("https://www.dellemc.com/resources/en-us/asset/technical-guides-support-information/solutions/dell_emc_ready_architecture_for_red_hat_openstack_platform_architecture_guide.pdf")
+As noted throughout this Architecture Guide - Version 13, Dell EMC constantly adds capabilities to expand this offering, and other hardware may be available.
+[Please check the Architecture Guide for more details]("https://www.dellemc.com/resources/en-us/asset/technical-guides-support-information/solutions/dell_emc_ready_architecture_for_red_hat_openstack_platform_architecture_guide.pdf")

 ### Servers Options